 Proverbs 19:11 —Smart people are patient; they will be honored if they ignore insult.

-This option is easier said than done, but if you choose to endure an ass-hole boss (by your standard), then you will develop both a skill and character that will prepare you for a higher responsibility.
+This option is easier said than done, but if you choose to endure an ass-hole boss (by your standard), then you will develop mental and emotional resilience that will prepare you for higher responsibility.
 How is this possible?

 Proverbs 27:17 As iron sharpens iron, so is man sharpens another man.